Mayer--Vietoris sequences for complexes of tori

-It is under the above condition that many arithmetic problems over $F$ and over the fields $F_i$'s and $F_k$'s can be related.
+It is under the above conditions that many arithmetic problems over $F$ and over the fields $F_i$'s and $F_k$'s can be related.
 For instance, it is possible to show that patching for finite-dimensional vector spaces implies patching for {\em torsors} under linear algebraic groups.
-Recall that a torsor under an $F$-algebraic group $G$ is a nonempty $F$-variety $P$ equipped with a right action $P \times_F G \to P$ which is simply transitive on $\bar{F}$-points.
-These torsors are classified by the nonabelian Galois cohomology set $\H^1(F,G)$ (this latter can be defined in terms of cocycles).
-The above result about patching torsors (for $G$ linear) can then be summarized in terms on a six-term {\em Mayer--Vietoris exact sequence}
+Recall that a torsor under a smooth $F$-algebraic group $G$ is a nonempty $F$-variety $P$ equipped with a right action $P \times_F G \to P$ which is simply transitive on $\bar{F}$-points (where $\bar{F}$ denotes a separable closure of $F$).
+These torsors are classified by the nonabelian Galois cohomology set $\H^1(F,G)$ (which can defined in terms of cocycles).
+The above result about patching torsors (for $G$ linear) can then be summarized in terms of a six-term {\em Mayer--Vietoris exact sequence}